LloydThinks/CSC105/Web Project/Lab Exercises/Lab 6/Lab6.md

 ```

 #### 15) Table Tag
-One of the first and most widely-used methods of organizing data on the webpages is in the \<table> tag.
+One of the first and most widely-used methods of organizing data on webpages is in the \<table> tag.
 The structure of the \<table> tag is a little confusing as first, so I recommend you check out [this link](http://www.w3schools.com/html/html_tables.asp) to learn more about them before proceeding.
 The final code we expect you to type out and understand is:

 ```html
 <section>